joergen7/lib_conf/README.md

 Complex Erlang applications often use large configurations that can be manipulated in several ways.
 Large configurations make it prohibitive to have the user enumerate all key/value pairs.
 Rather, a default configuration needs to be updated only in the places appearing in the superseding configuration.

 `lib_conf` is a library that allows this style of configuration superseding.
-Herein, five configuration sources are taken into account:

-- A default configuration that is used as a basis
-- A global configuration parsed from a JSON file in the file system
-- A user-specific configuration parsed from a JSON file located relative from the current user's home directory
-- Optionally, a supplemental JSON file that is explicitly mentioned by the user
-- A configuration that was created from command line flags
+Herein, five configuration sources are taken into account: (i) a default configuration that is used as a basis, (ii) a global configuration parsed from a JSON file in the file system, (iii) a user-specific configuration parsed from a JSON file located relative from the current user's home directory, (iv) optionally, a supplemental JSON file that is explicitly mentioned by the user, and (v) a configuration that was created from command line flags.
 Each of these entry points supersede one another with the default configuration having the lowest priority and the command line flags having the highest.

 ## Usage